-A. If any student caught in the act of cheating in exams, a report shall be written by the exam proctor or the designated person and then submitted to the Examination officer/chair of the Examination committee, in which the student's name, number and details of the incident are reported.
+A. If any student caught in the act of cheating in exams, a report shall be written by the exam proctor and then submitted to the chair of the Examination Committee in the branch, in which the student's name, number and details of the incident are reported.

-- B. Minutes of the incident should be referred to the chair of the investigation committee which in turn will submit its report to the Disciplinary Board. - C. If the case of cheating is verified, the following penalty/penalties may be imposed on the student separately or in combination: - 1.
-Zero mark is earmarked in the exam (final or midterm) - 2.
-Failing the course. - 3.
-Dismissal from the University for the Semester that follows the violation.
+B. Minutes of the incident should be referred to the chair of the Investigation Committee appointed by the Branch Rector.
+The committee shall submit a report on the incident to the Disciplinary Council.

+C. If the case of cheating is verified, the following penalty/penalties may be imposed on the student separately or in combination:

+1. Zero mark is earmarked in the exam (final or midterm)

+2. Failing the course

+3. Failing the course and dismissal from the University for one semester, which is the semester that follows the violation.

-In the case of repeated cheating, the Primary Disciplinary Board will submit its recommendation to the Supreme Disciplinary Board in order to impose the following penalties:
+In the case of repeated cheating the penalty is increased, and the First Disciplinary Council shall submit a recommendation to the Supreme Disciplinary Council to impose the following penalties:

-- 1. Dismissal from the University for more than One Semester following the violation. - 2.
-Final dismissal from the University if cheating is repeated more than two times.
+1. Dismissal from the University for more than One Semester following the violation.

+2. Final dismissal from the University in the case of repeated cheating incidents for more than two times.